SteffenMoritz/ridge/README.md

 Since I only have taken over this package (it was orphaned) - it might be that I can't help with all details.

+Be aware, that therefore I also can not guarantee to 100% that everything works as expected.

 ### Version
 **2.2**